Stargazing and Astronomy at Cherry Springs State Park

 Lights and Flashlights

 All lights must have red filters or need to be fully shielded.
-White light is prohibited on the astronomy observation field.
+White light is prohibited.
 Interior vehicle lights should be turned off or shielded with red filters.

 Green Lasers Prohibited